npjg/classic.css/README.md

  - `after-dark-css`, for the basic System 7.1.1 interface
  - [`flyer`](https://www.masswerk.at/flyer/), for further inspiration
  - Robin Casady, for releasing ChicagoFLF into the public domain
- - Apple, who maintains the copyright on the background patterns and interface components
+ - Apple, who maintains the copyright on the background patterns, icons and interface components